Oops, I Lost Track Of The Present Moment… Again

 By seeking professional help and guidance, we can improve our ability to manage these episodes and other ADHD symptoms.
 Remember that you have the power to take control of your attention and live a fulfilling life.
 With the proper support, strategies, and resources, you can effectively manage and thrive with ADHD.

 Visualize and assess 25 ADHD traits and understand how they affect your life.Learn more

 ADHD and Zoning Out: FAQs (Frequently Asked Questions)

 Zoning out or spacing out happens when our brain no longer pays attention to the task at hand.
-For example, when you’re conversing with a friend, you begin daydreaming for a few minutes.
-To some degree, you appear to be engaged, but really, your mind is somewhere else.
+For example, when chatting with a friend, you might daydream.
+You appear to be engaged to some degree, but your mind is somewhere else.

-Note that even neurotypicals space out from time to time.
-The problem just might be magnified to adults with ADHD because of their symptoms, such as being easily distracted and being forgetful, or traits, like being socially awkward.
+Note that even neurotypical people space out from time to time.
+The problem just might be magnified in adults with ADHD because of their symptoms, such as being easily distracted and being forgetful, or traits like social anxiety.